TracyNgot/TracyNgot/README.md

 I run [Yolaine LTD](https://yolaine.dev), an independent, self-funded product studio.
 I design, build, launch, and operate software products end to end, from the first idea and user experience to engineering, payments, analytics, and growth.

+Alongside my product work, I’m currently contracting with **Eurostar** as a Senior AI Engineer.

 My work sits at the intersection of AI, developer tools, and practical products.
 I'm also studying **The Augment MBA** to strengthen the business side of everything I build.
 If you're interested, you can [explore the program through my referral link](https://augment.school/tracy).

 - 🚀 Running and growing a portfolio of self-funded products